City Life (video game)

 City Life is a city-building video game developed by Monte Cristo.
 It is the first modern building game to allow the player to work in full 3D environment.
-It is published in France by Focus, in the UK and Germany by Deep Silver and in North America by CDV.
+It was published in France by Monte Cristo, in the UK and Germany by Deep Silver and in North America by CDV.
 It was released in May 2006.

 City Life allows players to zoom in and see every little bit of detail.
 The placement method allows buildings to be placed at an angle, as also seen in Sierra Games' Caesar IV.

-More recently, the game has been criticized for lack of many detailed elements, such as weather, disasters, and more "in depth" user control.

 Summary

 City Life continues the very long tradition of city-building and construction and management games that was originally started by Utopia from developer Don Daglow and Will Wright's SimCity series by allowing the player to customize their urban city's roads, buildings, finances, ordinances and much more.
 City Life utilizes a three dimensional game engine in displaying cities, and also includes the requirement to satisfy six different socioeconomic groups within the city, an essential part of gameplay.
 The six groups include the Elites, Suits, Radical Chics, Fringe, Blue collars and Have-Nots.